Snorkel And Island Visit From Coconut Grove

 Please be aware that this program DOES NOT depart from the Dante Fascell Visitor Center located in Homestead, FL.
 This program will depart from Dinner Key Marina in Coconut Grove, FL.

-Please note: You will have to pay for parking at this location, there’s no free parking options.
+Please note: You will have to pay for parking at this location.

-- We highly recommend parking in the Regatta Harbour Parking Garage located at 3351 Pan American Dr, Miami, FL 33133 for this longer trip as you will not have to extend your parking reservation during your program.
+- We recommend parking in the Regatta Harbour Parking Garage located at 3351 Pan American Dr, Miami, FL 33133.

 - There’s also a paid parking lot between Pan American Dr. and Regatta Park.
-We recommend using the parking app for this parking lot as you will have to extend your parking time during your trip.
+This lot is limited to 4-hours.

 All minors must be accompanied by an adult.